-Child refers to all young people who have not yet reached their 18 birthday.
-On the whole, this will apply to pupils of our school; however the policy will extend to visiting children and students from other establishments
+Child refers to all young people who have not yet reached their 18th birthday.
+On the whole, this will apply to pupils of our school; however, the policy will extend to visiting children and students from other establishments

-Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step-parents, quardians and foster carers.
+Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step-parents, guardians and foster carers.

-Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
+Abuse could mean neglect, physical, emotional, sexual abuse and exploitation, or any combination of these.
 Parents, carers and other people can harm children either by direct acts and / or failure to provide proper care.
 Explanations of these are given within the procedure document.